 Insurance: Accidents and Sickness Program for Exchanges (ASPE).

-Tuition: Host institutions are expected to provide a full tuition waiver to a course in Portuguese Language and Culture and may also offer other courses of the grantee’s interest at the institution, free of charge.
+Tuition: Host institutions are expected to provide a full tuition waiver to a course in Portuguese Language and Culture and may also offer other courses at the institution, free of charge.

 Dependents: No dependents allowance is available.

 Number of Grants: Three to Six Grants, depending on availability of funds.

 Applications: Applications must be submitted through the Fulbright U.S. Students Program website: https://us.fulbrightonline.org/about/types-of-awards/english-teaching-assistant-awards